cybozu-go/moco/docs/design.md

 This Kubernetes operator automates operations for the binlog-based replication on MySQL.

-InnoDB cluster is widely used for the replication purpose, but we choose not to use InnoDB cluster because it does not allow large (>2GB) transactions.
+InnoDB cluster can be used for the replication purpose, but we choose not to use InnoDB cluster because it does not allow large (>2GB) transactions.

 There are some existing operators which deploy a group of MySQL servers without InnoDB cluster but they does not support the point-in-time-recovery(PiTR) feature.